Hurricane Hiki: Meteorological history

 According to ship reports during the summer, the Intertropical Convergence Zone was farther north than usual, which created favorable conditions for tropical cyclogenesis.
 According to weather charts at the Honolulu International Airport, a tropical depression developed at 00:00 UTC on August 12, while located about 760 mi southeast of the Big Island.
 Thereafter, the storm gradually intensified, becoming a tropical storm at 06:00 UTC on August 13.
 It was named Hiki, which is Hawaiian for Able.
 While situated east of Hilo, Hawaii, the system was described as an "immature storm", and had a very small diameter.
 Shortly thereafter, a reconnaissance aircraft flew into Hiki and estimated that sustained wind speeds between 50 and 60 mph (80 and 100 km/h).
 Further intensification continued and the system strengthened into a hurricane on August 16.
 Upon reaching hurricane intensity on August 16, Hiki simultaneously attained its maximum sustained wind speed of 85 mph (140 km/h).
 Despite this, the storm had remained small, with gale-force winds extending less than 150 mi from the center.
-Hiki remained between 100 and 200 mi (160 and 320 km) offshore while paralleling several Hawaiian Islands, including Hawaii, Maui, Molokai, Oahu, and Kauai.
+Hiki remained between 100 and 200 mi (160 and 320 km) offshore while paralleling several Hawaiian Islands, including Hawaii, Maui, Molokai, Oahu, and Kauaʻi.

 As a high pressure ridge intensified, the northwestward movement of Hiki was blocked, causing the storm to briefly turn due west on August 17.
 The high pressure ridge eventually influenced the hurricane to re-curve southwestward.
 On August 18, a reconnaissance aircraft observed sustained winds of 90 mph (150 km/h) to the south of the center; a minimum barometric pressure of 982 mbar was also observed.
 After the reconnaissance aircraft flight into the storm on August 18, residents of Kauai and Oahu were alerted of a possible cyclonic loop.
 However, later that day, the high pressure ridge weakened, causing Hiki to turned westward and pass south of French Frigate Shoals and Midway Island.
 Late on August 19, Hiki weakened to a tropical storm and then resumed its course to the northwest.
 By August 21, Hiki further weakened to a tropical depression, and dissipated six hours later.

 The hurricane was also followed by the Air Weather Service, located on Guam, who assigned the name Salome from the Pacific typhoon naming lists.